 Applicable to all Montana leases collecting a security deposit.

 Montana landlords must provide a move-in checklist to inventory existing property damage, when the tenant takes possession of the rental property.
 The tenant must sign the checklist after inspecting the property to confirm the described conditions are accurate.
-This enables accurate deductions from the security deposit upon move-out.
+This ensures accurate deductions from the security deposit upon move-out.

 The checklist should contain a detailed statement of the current condition of the rental unit.
 If the rental unit has never been occupied, the landlord (or landlord’s agent) must also sign the inventory.